This is your

-When you apply for production status, you'll be prompted to supply additional information, such as how your app uses the API, and to upload an icon for app.
+When you apply for production status, you'll be prompted to supply additional information such as how your app uses the API, and to upload an icon for the app.
 Your request will then be submitted to us for review.
-We'll review your app as quickly as possible to make sure it adheres to the above guidelines.
-Be descriptive!
-The more info you provide when applying, the faster we'll be able to approve your app.

 Once your app is approved for production status, any number of Dropbox users can link to your app.
-Keep in mind that once your app has production status, you can't change its name or permission.
+Keep in mind that once your app has production status, you can't change its name.
 Make sure you're comfortable with your app's configuration before applying.
 Remember, your app is required to adhere to the production status requirements even after it has been approved.

 This section includes many of the practices that great Dropbox Platform apps have in common.
 For the best possible user experience (and your own sanity), try to apply these to your own app as much as you can.